silvncr/watchword-dictionary/utils/README.md

   - `<type>` is the wordlist type
   - `<operation>` is "additions" or "removals"

+`./doubles.py`

+- Counts the number of times a double-letter is used in a word, totaled for the whole latest wordlist

+  - The latest version is determined by being at the top of `watchword_versions.json`

+- Outputs to: `./out/doubles_<version>.json` (one output)
+  - `<version>` is a Watchword game version, documented above

 `./filter.py`

 - Filters the latest wordlist according to arbitrary parameters